Kalpa-Services/wordpress-nginx-cli/README.md

 -   Checks for the presence of Nginx, Perl, PHP 8.2, and PHP 8.2-FPM, and installs them if not found.
 -   Sets up an Nginx server block for the specified domain.
+- Sets up letsencrypt ssl for the specified domain.
 -   Installs the latest version of WordPress.
 -   Configures WordPress with the provided database details.